Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 The Italian Frecciarossa Competition

-Italy has the finest value high-speed rail in Europe — the extraordinary competition between Trenitalia (Frecciarossa) and Italo (NTV) on the Milan–Rome corridor has driven prices to the lowest level for high-speed rail anywhere in the world:
+Italy offers some of the best value high-speed rail in Europe — competition between Trenitalia (Frecciarossa) and Italo (NTV) on the Milan–Rome corridor has driven prices to among the lowest levels for high-speed rail anywhere in the world:

 • Rome–Florence: From €9 (Super Economy, 1h27)